psc-g/coviduci-ec/README.md

 ## Hospital administrators

 The idea is that each hospital has a designated admin which is in charge of updating the statistics for their hospital on a regular basis.
 This is in part to reduce load on the server, but also to reduce the likelihood of incorrect data entry.
-The page for modifying hospital data looks something like (this is obviously a fake hospital with fake data):
+The page for modifying hospital data looks something like this (data utilized is fake):
 ![Hospital update form](https://github.com/psc-g/coviduci-ec/blob/master/images/actualizar.png)